thingsboard/thingsboard.github.io/docs/edge/overview.md

 #### Default edge rule chains

-ThingsBoard Edge allows tenants to make edge rule chains **default**.
+Tenant administrator is able to make edge rule chain **default**.
-Rule chains with activated default flag will be automatically assigned to the next edges created by the same owner.
+Rule chain with activated default flag will be automatically assigned to the next edges created by the same owner.

 ![image](/images/edge/nodes/make-default.png)

 ![image](/images/edge/nodes/default.png)

-#### Export/Import edge rule chains
+#### Export/Import edge rule chain

 You are able to export your rule chain to JSON format and import it to the same or another ThingsBoard instance ([see detailed how-to instruction here](/docs/user-guide/ui/rule-chains/#rule-chains-importexport)).

-Keep in mind, **you won't be able to import Core rule chains to the Edge rule chains and vice versa**.
+Keep in mind, **you won't be able to import Core rule chain to the Edge rule chain and vice versa**.

 ### Entity Groups management

-ThingsBoard Edge is almost completely managed from the cloud UI.

-Tenant Administator have to assign particular entity or entity group (EG) in order to have access in the it to
+Tenant Administator is able to assign entity(ies) or entity group(s) to edge:

-What can be assigned to edge?
  * **Entity Group(s) of Users, Assets, Devices, Entity Views, Dashboards**.
 You may also create new entities in assigned groups.
- * **Rule chains**.
-By default, new edges are created with assigned **root** and **default** rule chains. **Only** Edge Rule chains can be assigned.
+ * **Rule chain**.
+By default, new edges are created with assigned **root** and **default** rule chain(s).
  * **Scheduler events**.

-Edge's entity groups management can be accessed from UI:
+Edge's entity groups management can be accessed from [UI](/docs/user-guide/ui/edges/):

 ![image](/images/edge/overview/cloud-management2.png)

-Customer user is able to view entities/EG that are assigned to specific edge.
+Customer user is able to view entities/entity groups that are assigned to specific edge.

-Tenant Administrator is also able to **create a new device from ThingsBoard Edge UI**.
+Tenant Administrator is able to **create a new device from ThingsBoard Edge UI**.
 In this case such device will be created in the cloud and located in device group with special name template: *[Edge] ${name} All*.

 ### Roles management